Olenjan/ItemGenerator/Definitions.md

 				Currency type    	- An 'Item' used as medium of exchange

 			##### Action
-				Skill 			- Every 'Character' related 'Action' that changes a 'Character(s)' 'property(ies)' Basic Action	- Any 'Action' that is not a 'Skill'
+				Skill 			- Every 'Character' related 'Action' that changes 'Character(s)' 'Resource(s)' or 'Stat(s)'
+				Basic Action	- Any 'Action' that is not a 'Skill'

 		#### Properties

 		#### Metrics
-			Power 			- Overall effectiveness of a 'Character' measured by its 'property(ies)' and 'action(s)' Power vector	- One aspect of 'Power' that a 'Character' is progressing towards
+			Power 			- Overall effectiveness of a 'Character' measured by its 'Stat(s)' and 'action(s)' Power vector	- One aspect of 'Power' that a 'Character' is progressing towards

 	### Gameplay base systems layer

-		Property system - What 'Fundamental' has which 'Property(ies)' and property tags
+		Stat system - What 'Fundamental' has which 'Stat(s)' and 'Tag(s)'

 		#### Environment
 			Dungeon generation system - How 'Environment(s)' are generated